4lexandros/GDP---3D-Printing-Farm/Alejandro's Meeting Minutes/README.md

 * Environmental, economical, ethical and other human aspects of this project must be adressed.

-* READ THE GUDELINE REQUIREMENTS.
+* READ THE GUDELINE REQUIREMENTS.notification

 * For GDP budget you often pay for material.
     * We may need to do a health and risk assessment.